HDFMapDigiTemplate

 config['shotnum']

-Dictionary defining how the digitzier shot numbers are recorded.
-It is assumed, the shot numbers are recorded in the header dataset associated with the main dataset.
+Dictionary defining how the digitizer shot numbers are recorded.
+Assuming the shot numbers are recorded in the header dataset associated with the main dataset.
 The dictionary should look like,

 config['shotnum'] = {